Killer Heels

-Killer Heals (Killer Heels: The Art of the High-Heeled Shoe) was a blockbuster exhibition that ran at the Brooklyn Museum from September 10, 2014 – March 1, 2015.
+Killer Heels (Killer Heels: The Art of the High-Heeled Shoe) was a blockbuster exhibition that ran at the Brooklyn Museum from September 10, 2014 – March 1, 2015.

 The exhibition displayed high-heeled footwear, for men and women, as art objects.
 The New York Times called the exhibition, "mesmerizing, disturbing but undeniably consummate."
 The Museum extended the extremely popular show an additional 2 weeks beyond the scheduled closing date.

 The curator was Lisa Small, who also edited a well-received illustrated book on the topic, "Killer Heels: The Art of the High-Heeled Shoe.
 Photographer Steven Klein collaborated on the exhibit.

 Killer Heels was also presented later at: